-The proposal is located within Port Stephens LGA, approximately 1 kilometre south of the Raymond Terrace town centre, 25 kilometres north of Newcastle and 135 kilometres north of Sydney.
+The development site is located within Port Stephens LGA, approximately 1 kilometre south of the Raymond Terrace town centre, 25 kilometres north of Newcastle and 135 kilometres north of Sydney.

-The site, legally identified as Lot 232 DP 593512, is an irregular shaped lot that measures an area of 43.5ha, see Figure 1 below.
-The majority of the site area is occupied by a disused quarry filled with water, which covers an area of approximately 20.7ha.
-A bathymetric survey submitted with the application shows that the quarry void reaches a depth of up to 10.8m.
-The broader site undulates steeply at various locations due to other historic quarrying activities.
+The site, legally identified as Lot 232 DP 593512, is an irregular shaped lot that measures an area of 43.5ha.
+The area subject to the proposed earthworks is a 5ha area in the north-west corner of the site, with frontage to Adelaide Street, as shown in Figure 1 below.
+The site undulates steeply at various locations due to historic quarrying activities.

-Immediately to the north the site interfaces low density residential land where 14 dwellings share a boundary with the site.
+The site is currently zoned RU2 Rural Landscape.
+Immediately to the north the site interfaces with low density residential land where 14 dwellings share a boundary with the site.
 To the west, access to the site is available on Adelaide Street.
-Further west on the opposite side of Adelaide Street is more low density residential land.
-To the east the site adjoins a large Hunter Water Corporation waste water treatment plant and further east at a distance of approximately 4km is the Grahamstown Dam.
-The Pacific Highway is located to the south of the site and industrial zoned land beyond that.
+Further east is more low density residential land.
+To the east, the site adjoins a large Hunter Water Corporation waste water treatment plant.
+The Pacific Highway is located to the south of the site and industrial zoned land beyond.